JoviDeCroock/blog-portfolio/content/blog/performance.md

 opinion on the matter.

-As you might already have noticed I'm into all things performance and bundle size, don't get me wrong I'm not going to be saying that performance etc are useless to look at.
+As you might already have noticed I'm into all things performance and bundle size, don't get me wrong I'm not going to be saying that performance etc are the only thing you need to look at.
 I'll just give you my take on it.

 ## Audience